Prove Your Defenses Stop What Attackers Actually Do

 Most tools produce alerts, dashboards, and vulnerability counts.
 RAP produces evidence that drives decisions.

-These aren't generic findings.
 These are scenario-specific, environment-validated proofs of what would happen if a capable adversary gained access today.

 Human Expertise Over Raw Knowledge